See the latest vacancies and find out about working for MSF UKJobs in the UK

 If you can't start the project immediately, you can delay the start of the project by up to three months.
 This won't affect the six month limit.

 There's a lot of competition for funding.
 If your proposal is not successful, you'll receive feedback from the selection committee.
-You're can use this feedback to apply again in future rounds.
+You can use this feedback to apply again in future rounds.

-If you've any questions or want to discuss an idea, please email email@example.com, Medical Innovation Advisor in the Manson Unit at MSF UK.
+If you've any questions or want to discuss an idea, please email email@example.com, Medical Innovation Advisor in the Manson Unit / OCA Public Health Department at MSF UK.

 Lessons learned from previous projects

 - Define a clear problem: Your solution should then benefit our field operations and our patients

 - Seek to learn: projects that fails to learn or share lessons are failed projects

 - Keep ethics in mind: check the Ethical Framework for Innovation to see if your project requires research ethics oversight